dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 ## Server Request Parsing {#sec-server-request}

+In addition to the error cases discussion in Section 7 of {{RFC6891}}, the server MUST return a FORMERR response if the server receives:

-If an MQTYPE-Query option is received in any inbound DNS message with an OpCode other than QUERY (0) the server MUST return a FORMERR response.
+* An MQTYPE-Query option in any inbound DNS message with an OpCode other than QUERY (0).

-A server that receives an MQTYPE-Response option in any inbound DNS message MUST return a FORMERR response.
+* An MQTYPE-Response option in any inbound DNS message.

-A server that receives more than one MQTYPE-Query option in a query MUST return a FORMERR response.
+* More than one MQTYPE-Query option in a query.

-If an MQTYPE-Query option is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.
+* An MQTYPE-Query in a query that contains no primary question (i.e. QDCOUNT=0).

-If an MQTYPE-Query option is received in a query where the primary question is a non-data RRTYPE (e.g. ANY, AXFR) the server MUST return a FORMERR response.
+* An MQTYPE-Query option in a query where the primary question is a non-data RRTYPE (e.g. ANY, AXFR).

-If the QT list in an MQTYPE-Query option is empty the server MUST return a FORMERR response.
+* An MQTYPE-Query option with an empty QT list.

-If any invalid QTx is received in the query (e.g. one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.
+* An invalid QTx (e.g. one corresponding to a Meta RRTYPE).

-If any duplicate QTx (or one duplicating the primary QTYPE field) is contained in a query the server MUST return a FORMERR response.
+* A duplicate QTx (or one duplicating the primary QTYPE field) in a query.

 ## Server Response Generation